-In the car, during one of those moments when everyone is losing their mind and you can’t stop, turn the radio up and SING!
+In the car, during one of those moments when everyone is losing their mind, and you can’t stop, turn the radio up and SING!
 Music is one of my favorite ways to connect with the kids.
-Usually, it calms my kiddos right away or I can get them singing instead of screaming.
-I’m sure most of you have some special songs that grab their attention instantly, and if you don’t have this cued up in your brain or on your phone (for those of us who can’t sing) then you should.
+Usually, it calms my kiddos right away, or I can get them singing instead of screaming.
+I’m sure most of you have some special songs that grab their attention instantly, and if you don’t have this cued up in your brain or on your phone (for those of us who can’t sing), then you should.
 Even just going for a drive or a walk outside to change the scenery can be a way to be together but let you have some mental and physical space from kiddo demands.

-If you have Amazon Prime, they have a great music app you can use to save all your favorite songs to your phone!Download Amazon Music here!
+If you have Amazon Prime, they have a great music app you can use to save all your favorite songs on your phone!Download Amazon Music here!
 The app is free with plenty of good songs if you have Prime!
 Simple distractions are a great way to Connect on Days You “Just Can’t”.